 Gastrointestinal disorders: enterocolitis, rectal hemorrhage, gastric ulcer, pancreatitis, parotid gland enlargement.

-General disorders and administration site conditions: chills, pyrexia, edema peripheral, multi-organ failure.
+General disorders and administration site conditions: chills, edema peripheral, multi-organ failure.

 Hepatobiliary disorders: jaundice, hepatomegaly.

 Infections and infestations: cryptococcal cutaneous infection, enteroviral encephalitis, pharyngitis, pneumonia, sepsis, furuncle, infectious hepatitis, rash pustular, subcutaneous abscess.

 Investigations: blood bilirubin increased, blood creatinine phosphokinase increased.

 Metabolism and nutrition disorders: metabolic acidosis, dehydration.